Easy Spaghetti Bolognese Recipe

-This is the Spaghetti Bolognese I grew up eating, and was the first meal I learnt to cook.
+This easy Spaghetti Bolognese recipe is the one I grew up eating, and was the first meal I learnt to cook.
 I’ve made one or two adjustments, but this is pretty much all my mum’s own recipe.
 You can add all sorts of things to a Bolognese, but I think that simple is best.
 I serve it up with the bay leaves still in and a pile of cheese on top.
 Let children discover the fun of twirling and slurping up their spaghetti – just keep a roll of kitchen towel handy for mopping up.

-I also use this Bolognese recipe when making a big old lasagne.
-I tend to make the Bolognese ahead of time, then pop it in the microwave for 5 minutes before assembling with the lasagne sheets and cheese sauce.
+I also use this easy Spaghetti Bolognese recipe when making a big old lasagne.
+I tend to make the Bolognese ahead of time.
+Then, I pop it in the microwave for 5 minutes before assembling with the lasagne sheets and cheese sauce.
+Only do this if the lasagne will get eaten in one sitting as it’s best not to re-heat the Bolognese more than once.
 Check out my recipe for Lasagne.

 Recipe by HelenCourse: MainCuisine: Italian